Do Own (Donna) Kim

 Hi, I am Donna (she/her), an Assistant Professor at the University of Illinois Chicago's Department of Communication.
 My research interests are at the intersection of technology studies, cultural studies, and computer-mediated communication (CMC)/human-machine communication (HMC).
 I study everyday, playful digital cultures and mediated social interactions.
 I focus on boundary-crossing practices in human-technology assemblages: being together across diverse "real", "online", "virtual", or "imaginary" places, and among the mundane and the weird, the "normal" and the Other.
 What does it mean to be human in mediated communication environments?
 How do we want to be together?

-I am currently working on my first book project, Virtually Real: Virtual Influencers and Politics of Humanlike Artificial Technologies, to tackle these questions.
+I am currently working on my first book project, Virtually Real: Virtual Influencers and Politics of Humanlike Artificial Technologies (proposal in development), to tackle these questions.
 Virtually Real examines the cultural implications of "humanlike" artificial technologies' increasing social integration in our everyday cultures through the case of virtual influencers (CGI human social media influencers), uniquely drawing on fieldwork that incorporates English, Korean, and Japanese language-based examples and participants.
 I critically trace various (hidden) people, things, and structures in the phenomenon to explore how these "humanlike" artificial social actors become meaningfully (or as some would say, virtually) "real," however with unresolved ambiguities around issues of power and accountability.

 I received my Ph.D. degree in Communication from the University of Southern California's Annenberg School for Communication and Journalism (2022).
 My B.A. degrees in Media & Communication and English Language & Literature are from Korea University (2015), and I was at Nagoya University for a year as part of an exchange program in 2013-14.
 I have lived in five different countries including South Korea, China, Canada, USA, and Japan, and speak three languages (Korean, English, Japanese).
 My cross-cultural experiences, together with my internship at Korea's top advertisement/PR company Cheil Worldwide were what inspired me to pursue digital communication research.